 - More about Entyvio.
 For information about other aspects of Entyvio, refer to this article.

 - Details on your condition.
 For information on Crohn’s disease, take a look at our list of related articles.
 For details on ulcerative colitis, see our list of articles on that topic.
+You can also visit our inflammatory bowel disease hub.

 Disclaimer: Medical News Today has made every effort to make certain that all information is factually correct, comprehensive, and up to date.
 However, this article should not be used as a substitute for the knowledge and expertise of a licensed healthcare professional.
 You should always consult your doctor or another healthcare professional before taking any medication.
 The drug information contained herein is subject to change and is not intended to cover all possible uses, directions, precautions, warnings, drug interactions, allergic reactions, or adverse effects.
 The absence of warnings or other information for a given drug does not indicate that the drug or drug combination is safe, effective, or appropriate for all patients or all specific uses.